VisLab/EEG-Pipelines/README.md

 The pipelines are fully automated, once the parameters at the top of each script are set.
 The supported pipelines are:
   * LARG uses ICA, Blinker, and eye-catch to identify and remove eye artifacts.
+(Note: this implementation allows subtraction of a residual blink signal, but does not currently implement regression out of blinks during preprocessing.)
   * MARA uses ICA and MARA to identify and remove eye artifacts.
   * ASR uses standard application of ASR from raw data (`clean_artifacts`).
   * ASRalt uses PREP for line noise, robust referencing,